GrammarSoft/mv-comma/README.md

 # MV-Nordic Kommaforslag Frontend
-Requires at least PHP 7.0.
+Requires at least PHP 7.0, but at most 7.1.
+Crashes with Azure's 7.2 for some reason.

 The frontend is stateless and can be killed or launched at will.
 Because of the sensitive information stored in the environment, there is no phpinfo() debug file.